9 Declarations [dcl.dcl]

 This use is allowed in an initializing declaration ([dcl.init]) of a variable.

-The placeholder type shall appear as one of the decl-specifiers in the decl-specifier-seq and the decl-specifier-seq shall be followed by one or more declarators, each of which shall be followed by a non-empty initializer.
+The placeholder type shall appear as one of the decl-specifiers in the decl-specifier-seq or as one of the type-specifiers in a trailing-return-type that specifies the type that replaces such a decl-specifier; the decl-specifier-seq shall be followed by one or more declarators, each of which shall be followed by a non-empty initializer.

 The auto type-specifier can also be used to introduce a structured binding declaration ([dcl.struct.bind]).